Source code for onnx_diagnostic.investigate.input_observer

 "infer_dynamic_shapes is not implemented "

-"This happens when there is not stored set inputs where "
+"This happens when there is no stored set of inputs where "

 "all optional inputs showing in other sets are defined."